PROFESSIONAL CERTIFICATE in Understanding Gender and Sexual Diversity

 - Research Studies in Gender Journeying from Gender Folk and familial perspective.

-- Evidence of the learner having completed a Reflective Learning Log or Journal accompanied with a 1,000 word summary of same.
+- Evidence of having completed a Reflective Learning Log or Journal, accompanied with a 1,000 word summary of this experience.

-- Group Project or Debate presenting or critiquing in class a key aspect of Gender & Sexual Diversity as outlined in this Module.
-This must be accompanied with a 500 word personal assessment and reflection of the learning experience encountered while doing this group activity.
+- In-Class Group Presentation or Debate on a key aspect of Gender & Sexual Diversity.
+Final submission to be accompanied with a 500 word personal reflection of the learning experience encountered while doing this group activity.